Posts

 (4) Through the optimization of the structure, so that the joint stress distribution is more reasonable and more conducive to the resistance to stress corrosion;

-(5) Through the shoulder structure of the reasonable design, so that the operation of the buckle on the operation is easier to carry out.
+(5) Through the shoulder structure of the reasonable design, so that the operation of the buckle on the operation is more accessible.

-At present, the oil and gas industry boasts over 100 patented premium connections, representing significant advancements in pipe technology.
+The oil and gas industry boasts over 100 patented premium connections, representing significant advancements in pipe technology.
 These specialized thread designs offer superior sealing capabilities, increased connection strength, and enhanced resistance to environmental stresses.
-By addressing challenges such as high pressures, corrosive environments, and temperature extremes, these innovations ensure greater reliability and efficiency in oil well operations worldwide.
+By addressing challenges such as high pressures, corrosive environments, and temperature extremes, these innovations ensure excellent reliability and efficiency in oil-healthy operations worldwide.
 Continual research and development in premium connections underscore their pivotal role in supporting safer and more productive drilling practices, reflecting an ongoing commitment to technological excellence in the energy sector.

 VAM® Connection: Known for its robust performance in challenging environments, VAM® connections feature advanced metal-to-metal sealing technology and high torque capabilities, ensuring reliable operations in deep wells and high-pressure reservoirs.